 Another reason why SaaS has become so popular is the rise of flexible working.
 The easier it is for the business to offer employees the ability to work remotely, the more they will allow them to do so.
 But it’s not only about convenience for staff.
 SaaS flexibility can also bring savings in many forms for the business, such as reducing the number of fixed office workstations and servers.
 Once people can access their business-critical applications from their laptop, phones and tablets, the whole concept of ‘office work’ evolves into a virtual business environment.

 Most mainstream SaaS products on the market today have a level of security that would be very expensive to achieve independently for a locally installed application.
-They often run across separate datacentre locations that replicate the data and provide full redundancy in case one of them goes down.
-They provide continuous data backups, the latest security protocols, and service level agreements for uptime.
-Also, as data confidentiality is a growing area of concern, most cloud data centres now provide complete separation of data to satisfy stringent data privacy policies.While security was a roadblock for SaaS adoption for many years, this is now changing as the technology can cater for tougher demands and regulations.
+They often run across separate data center locations that replicate the data and provide full redundancy in case one of them goes down.
+They provide continuous data backups, the latest security protocols, and service level agreements for up-time.
+Also, as data confidentiality is a growing area of concern, most cloud data centers now provide complete separation of data to satisfy stringent data privacy policies.While security was a roadblock for SaaS adoption for many years, this is now changing as the technology can cater for tougher demands and regulations.

 SaaS removes the worry

 Most modern businesses want to work with a suite of applications that don’t require them to have their own backups, storage and server rooms on site.
 They prefer not to have to worry about keeping their data safe in case of fire or flood at the office.
 SaaS offers the ability to remove that concern.

 This of course doesn’t mean that SaaS doesn’t come with its own risks and challenges.
 The risk of unauthorized access is just as real – and hackers can target businesses, blocking their access to critical systems online.
 However, SaaS providers are constantly improving their security processes and individuals are becoming increasingly aware of keeping their devices safe and locked.